MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-configuration-service-provider.md

 <a href="" id="power-hibernatetimeoutonbattery"></a>**Power/HibernateTimeoutOnBattery**

 <!--StartDescription-->
-<p style="margin-left: 20px">Added in Windows 10, the next major update.
+<p style="margin-left: 20px">Added in Windows 10, version 1709.
 Specify the system hibernate timeout (on battery).
 This policy setting allows you to specify the period of inactivity before Windows transitions the system to hibernate.

 <p style="margin-left: 20px">If you enable this policy setting, you must provide a value, in seconds, indicating how much idle time should elapse before Windows transitions to hibernate.